 In FOMT, the farmer inherits a farm nestled in a lovely valley.
 It is shown they visisted the farm as a child and even made a friend.
 It’s a shame that this childhood friend isn’t one of the bachelors / bachelorettes, though.
 I think that would have added to the story, it’s a bit of a wasted potential here for me.

-As for content, FOMT has always been a fairly simple game without much of a plot, you just follow the same activities day in day out, have routines to your in-game day and some goals to accomplish.
-In FOMT, unlike in some later games, there aren’t many random events or other fun aspects (like clothes making) to break the daily grind.
-While the game needlessly and excessively simplified some things, let’s look at some of the features and challenges it has kept first.
+As for content, FOMT has always been a fairly simple game (but with extra fun content like hidden jeweles), you just follow the same activities day in day out, have routines to your in-game day and some goals to accomplish.
+In FOMT, unlike in some later games, there aren’t many random events or other fun aspects (like clothes making) to break the daily grind, but there are long-term goals and involved treasure hunting.

 - Take care of animals